kashmir96/osoappliance/content/posts/appliance-industry-analysis.md

 ---

 title: Appliance Industry Analysis
 description: "The appliance industry is one of the most important industries in the world.
-It provides consumers with a wide range of products, ...get the full scoop"
+It provides consumers with a wide range of products, ...see more"
 keywords: appliance
-publishDate: 44934
+publishDate: 1/8/2023
 tags: ["Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/applianceguide/75.webp
+ image: /img/applianceguide/98.webp
- alt: 'locally useful appliance guide thats found its true home'
+ alt: 'a tidy appliance guide that took less attention than they thought'

 ---